33-Page Dental + Tongue-Tie Template Customisation in 94 Days — White-Label for a US Marketing Agency

 • Anton Hersun, — project lead (estimation, agency-side communication, sign-off)

 Agency-side project management, design, and client communication remained with the partner agency throughout.
-Our team operated as the agency’s invisible build partner.
-All customisation requests arrived through the agency’s shared workspace; nothing about the build was exposed to the end client directly.
+Charleston Dental never had our name, our email, or our shared workspace — every customisation request reached us through the agency’s backlog, and every fix went back the same way under the agency’s brand.
 Each QA round closed only when the agency-side reviewer confirmed the delta was resolved.

 For agencies with a branded template system